 These amazing words show us clearly that Jacob was able to look past his own fear and mistrust and to see his brother as he should – as someone made in the image of God – just as Esau, as it turned out, was willing to see him.
 In that instance, such an attitude, such a viewpoint, avoided revenge and possible mayhem involving hundreds of people.

 In our own lives this attitude can help us just as much in our own one-on-one relationships.
-If we, too, can learn to see even those we mistrust or fear as potentially bearing the image of God, no matter how their behavior may work against that identification, we are growing in the Way that Christ himself walked.
+If we, too, can learn to see even those we mistrust or fear as potentially bearing the image of God, no matter how their behavior may work against that identification, we are growing toward that image of God ourselves.